micahwalter/little-collection-api/README.md

 It's not the API.
 Currently, there are only two endpoints.
 I may add more soon, but really, if you want the full featureset of the API, go use it for real.

 This is just an experiment.
 The URLs above on Heroku are just there to test it out.
-In other-words, don;t go and use this in a production app.
-Also, you should read all of RawGit's Terms of Use before going too far with this.
+In other-words, don't go and use this in a production app.
+Also, you should read all of [RawGit's FAQs](https://rawgit.com/faq) before going too far with this.
 It's currently using the "dev/testing" endpoint, so keep that in mind and be nice.